-Widely distributed in the Bay
+Widely distributed in the Bay, most abundant in the Mesohaline mid-Bay

 Stems are slender and branching.
 Long, linear, threadlike leaves are arranged oppositely or in whorls.
 Leaf tips are pointed and the basal sheath of the leaves is thin.
 This plant can be distinguished by its horn-like seeds that appear in pairs or sometimes in a set of 4.